Erica Flapan

-Erica Flapan (born August 14, 1956) is an American mathematician, the Lingurn H. Burkhead Professor of Mathematics at Pomona College.
+Erica Flapan (born August 14, 1956) is an American mathematician and the Lingurn H. Burkhead Professor of Mathematics at Pomona College.
+She is a fellow of the American Mathematical Society and former editor-in-chief of their monthly Notices journal.

 Education and career

-Flapan did her undergraduate studies at Hamilton College (New York), graduating in 1977, and went on to graduate studies at the University of Wisconsin–Madison, earning a Ph.D. in 1983 under the supervision of Daniel McMillan.
+Flapan did her undergraduate studies at Hamilton College, graduating in 1977, and went on to graduate studies at the University of Wisconsin–Madison, earning a Ph.D. in 1983 under the supervision of Daniel McMillan.

 After postdoctoral studies at Rice University and the University of California, Santa Barbara she joined the Pomona faculty in 1986.
 Flapan's research is in low-dimensional topology and knot theory.

 Books

 Flapan is the author or coauthor of books including: